mcusuperuser/embedded_c/docs/structures.md

 If a `pointerName` has already been defined:

 **Syntax**

 ```c
 pointerName -> memberName;
 ```

-*Note*
+!!!
+Note

-- First, the pointer must be initialized to point to the address of the structure itself: `pointerName = &structVariable;`
+    First, the pointer must be initialized to point to the address of the structure itself:
+    `pointerName = &structVariable;`

 **Code example**

 ```c
 // structure type to handle color values
 typedef struct {